House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (ABC Chicago)

-Out of all of the cars on the road, the Toyota Camry is the most stolen via carjacking.
-That is likely due in part to the law of large numbers.
-The Camry is also one of the most common cars on the road.
-More Camrys mean more opportunities to be the victim of a crime.
-It also shows that carjackers in Chicago are not picky about what kinds of cars they target.
-Regular everyday cars are targeted just as much, or more, as luxury cars.
+Out of all the cars on the road, the Toyota Camry is the most stolen from carjacking.
+The Camry is also one of the most common cars on the road and is more likely to be stolen.
+It also shows that carjackers in Chicago are not picky about the kinds of cars they target.
+Everyday cars are targeted just as much or more than luxury vehicles.

 7. Tuesdays are the most common day for carjackings.